timofeysie/flabellifolia/README.md

 Tried to implement the [paranoid birds](https://codepen.io/Yakudoo/pen/LVyJXw) demo failed.
 It's now on its own branch now.
 Currently following [this tutorial](https://tympanus.net/codrops/2016/04/26/the-aviator-animating-basic-3d-scene-threejs/) by [Karim Maaloul](https://codepen.io/Yakudoo/).
 This should provide the solutions to the issues that came up trying to implement something more ambitious like the paranoid birds.

+Currently working on the moving shadows with a Tiwanaku themed svg layout.
+Stay tuned to see how far that goes.

 #